christy8059/independent-study/entries/entry_three.md

 <img src="../images/followers.png">

-This image shows that I am looking for a specific username (mine) and printing the number of followers in the console.
+This image shows that I am looking for a specific username (mine) and printing the number of followers in the console.The number 17 is printed in the console and it matches the number of followers I have.

 # Creating a simple bot